Sindhi literature: Modern era

 Modern Sindhi literature began with the region's 1843 conquest by the British, when the printing press was introduced.
 Magazines and newspapers popularized Sindhi literature, and books were translated from a number of European languages (particularly English).
 Mirza Kalich Beg wrote more than four hundred works (including poetry, novels, short stories and essays) about science, history, economics and politics during the last two decades of the nineteenth century and the first two decades of the twentieth.
 Thousands of books were published at that time, and Hakeem Fateh Mohammad Sehwani, Kauromal Khilnani, Dayaram Gidumal, Lalchand Amardinomal, Bheruamal Advani, Hotchand Molchand Gurbuxani, Jethmal Parsram, Miran Mohammad Shah, and Maulana Din Muhammad Wafai were pioneers of modern Sindhi literature.

 In India, the Sahitya Akademi Award for Sindhi literature has been given annually since 1959.
 After World War I, Sindhi literature was affected by the October Revolution and other socioeconomic changes.
 Literature became more objective and less romantic, and progressivism was an influence.

 The struggle for freedom from the British gathered momentum, sparking interest in Sindh's history and cultural heritage.
-Scholars such as Allama I. I. Kazi, his wife Elsa Kazi, Rasool Bux Palijo, G. M. Syed, Umer Bin Mohammad Daudpota, Pir Ali Muhammad Shah Rashidi, Pir Husamuddin Shah Rashidi, Maulana deen Muhammad Wafai, Jairamdas Daulatram, Hashmat Kevalramani, Bherumal Meharchand Advani, Muhammad Ibrahim Joyo, and Allah Dad Bohyo published works on history and culture.
+Scholars such as Allama I. I. Kazi, his wife Elsa Kazi, Rasool Bux Palijo, G. M. Syed, Umer Bin Mohammad Daudpota, Pir Ali Muhammad Shah Rashidi, Pir Husamuddin Shah Rashidi, Din Muhammad Wafai, Jairamdas Daulatram, Hashmat Kevalramani, Bherumal Meharchand Advani, Muhammad Ibrahim Joyo, and Allah Dad Bohyo published works on history and culture.

 Poets such as Mir Abdul Hussain Sangi pioneered poetry in Persian meter.

 The novel and short story became the main prose forms, and hundreds of each were translated from European languages to the languages of Pakistan.
 World War II saw the emergence of novelists and short-story writers such as Gobind Malhi, Sundri Uttamchandani, Popati Hiranandani, Moti Prakash, Ghulam Rabbani Agro, Jamal Abro, Shaikh Ayaz, Amar Jaleel, Naseem Kharal, Agha Saleem, Tariq Ashraf, Shaukat Shoro, and Madad Ali Sindhi.
 Sindhi drama has also flourished, and Aziz Kingrani has written scores of plays.

 Young writers have experimented with new forms of prose and poetry.
 Free verse, sonnets and ballads have been written, in addition to classical forms such as kafi, bayt, and geet.

 Notable Sindh poets are Makhdoom Muhammad Zaman Talib-ul-Mola, Ustad Bukhari, Shaikh Ayaz, Darya Khan Rind, Ameen Faheem, and Imdad Hussaini.
 Mubarak Ali Lashari is a literary critic and the author of Kuthyas Kawejan.

 Noor-ud-din Sarki and Abdul Ghafoor Ansari founded Sindhi Adabi Sangat, an organization of Sindhi-language writers originally centered in Karachi, in 1952.
 The organization has chapters elsewhere in Pakistan and overseas.